ayushman-choudhury/PyMusic/README.md

 2. Use Python's ability to easily work with Big Data to construct interesting Data Sonifications
 3. Situate Python-generated sounds within the context of an otherwise-human instrumental ensemble

-In this repository, you can view the code I wrote and all the sheet music.
+In this root folder, you can view all the code I wrote.
+In specific subfolders, you can read my own explanations about each piece, and check out the sheet music.
 You can check out the .wav outputs [here](https://drive.google.com/drive/folders/1Y7xn2D2IrMf8XWSyzj26Gw350WG4PYGT?usp=sharing).

 You're welcome to browse as you like, but if you're interested, the order of the program was:
 1. hello_world.py